jbrucker/currency-converter/README.md

 ## Java URL and HttpURLConnection

-This section describes how you to write Java to send a HTTP request and process the reply.
+This section describes how to write Java to send a HTTP request and process the reply.

 To send an Http request in Java first create a URL:
 ```java
 import java.net.URL;